Solanaceous, Bacterial Canker

 Clavibacter michiganensis pv. michiganensis

-Bacterial canker (Clavibacter michiganensis pv. michiganensis) is one of the most destructive tomato diseases in Massachusetts.
+Bacterial canker (Clavibacter michiganensis pv. michiganensis) (Cmm) is one of the most destructive tomato diseases in Massachusetts.
 It can also occur on pepper, but is only economically important on tomato.
 This disease occurs worldwide and although its occurrence is sporadic, it can cause devestating losses.
 Bacterial canker is especially severe on transplanted or direct-seeded tomatoes that have been clipped or pruned.
+When infested seed is used for transplant production, those transplants will develop systemic infections and may wilt and die, fail to set fruit, or may show no symptoms at all.
+Warm, humid conditions in the greenhouse are extremely conducive to disease development and spread.
+Often, plants infected in this manner do not show symptoms until they have been planted in the field or greenhouse and have begun to flower.

 Initial symptoms are the result of primary, systemic infection and first affect the lower leaves causing leaf curling, wilting, chlorosis, and shriveling.
 Plants infected from seed may die, fail to set fruit, or show no symptoms.
 In advanced stages, the pathogen spreads throughout the plant and causes poor growth, wilt, and plant death.
 Foliage throughout the canopy wilts, yellows, turns brown, and collapses.
 Stems can split resulting in open breaks or cankers and stems break easily.
 Secondary infections occur from rain splash onto foliage, stems, and fruit.
 Spots occur on green fruit and are very characteristic: white to yellow spots, 3-4 mm with raised brown centers (“bird’s eye spots”).
 If infected plants are present, the movement of bacteria from one plant to another during normal watering, handling, and ventilating activities occurs readily.

 Sources of inoculum for this disease include seed, infected plant debris, weed hosts, volunteer plants, and contaminated stakes.
+The bacterium is known to persist on the surface of seeds as well as within the seed coat.
 Bacteria survive in the field as long as there is any infected crop debris.
 They persist longer in debris on the surface than in buried debris.
-Secondary spread occurs through splashing water, contaminated tools, workers' hands, and pruning and clipping activities.
+The bacterium also survives in crop residues in the field which can persist for 2-3 years.
+During the rotation out of tomatoes, it is imperative to control Solanaceous weeds in order to prevent the pathogen from surviving in the field.
+The bacterium has been shown to survive on wooden stakes and spread through clean fields from there.

 Cultural Controls & Prevention: